Dark-ages Reionization and Galaxy Formation Simulation -- XVII. Sizes, angular momenta and morphologies of high redshift galaxies: Semi-analytic model

 \paragraph*{Galaxy mergers:} When two galaxies merge, we first assume that the gas discs of the primary and secondary galaxies add, using the disc addition process described in Section \ref{sec:RadiusCalculation}.

 Galaxy mergers can induce an efficient burst of star formation, by causing strong shocks and turbulence which can drive cold gas towards the inner regions of the parent galaxy.
-We assume that in a merger with merger ratio $\gamma=M_{\textrm{2}}/M_{\textrm{1}} > 0.01$ (where $M_{\textrm{1}}$ is the total mass of the primary galaxy and $M_{\textrm{2}}$ the total mass of the secondary) the remnant undergoes a merger-driven starburst.
-This causes mass $M_{\textrm{burst}}=0.57 \gamma^{\ 0.7} M_{\textrm{cold gas,1}}$ to be converted from cold gas into stars \citep{Somerville2001,Mutch2016}.
+We assume that in a merger with merger ratio $\gamma=M_{\textrm{2}}/M_{\textrm{1}} \geq 0.01$ (where $M$ is the total galaxy mass and the subscripts 1 and 2 herein denote the primary and secondary galaxy, respectively) the remnant undergoes a merger-driven starburst.
+This causes mass $M_{\textrm{burst}}=0.57 \gamma^{\ 0.7} M_{\textrm{cold,1}}$ to be converted from cold gas into stars \citep{Somerville2001,Mutch2016}, where $M_{\textrm{cold}}$ is the mass of cold gas in the galaxy.
 Any gas that is not converted into stars during this burst remains in a gas disc, regardless of merger ratio.

 To determine where these new stars are added, we consider the morphology of the primary galaxy, as we assume that the dominant dynamical component of the primary galaxy will regulate where the mass from the satellite will be deposited \citep[see][]{Tonini2016}.
-If the primary is dominated by a discy component---either the stellar disc, if $M_{\ast\textrm{ disc,1}}/M_{\ast\textrm{,1}}>0.5$, or the instability-driven bulge, if $M_{\ast\textrm{ disc,1}}/M_{\ast\textrm{,1}}<0.5$ and $M_{\textrm{MDB,1}}/M_{\ast\textrm{,1}}<0.5$ (where $M_{\textrm{MDB,1}}$ is the mass of the merger-driven bulge)---the mass deposition is likely to occur in the plane of the disc, and so these stars are added to the instability-driven bulge.
+If the primary is dominated by a discy component---either the stellar disc, if $M_{\ast\textrm{ disc,1}}/M_{\ast\textrm{,1}}>0.5$, or the instability-driven bulge, if $M_{\ast\textrm{ disc,1}}/M_{\ast\textrm{,1}}\leq0.5$ and $M_{\textrm{MDB,1}}/M_{\ast\textrm{,1}}<0.5$ (where $M_{\ast\textrm{ disc}}$ is the mass of the stellar disc, $M_{\ast}$ is the total stellar mass of the galaxy, and $M_{\textrm{MDB}}$ is the mass of the merger-driven bulge)---the mass deposition is likely to occur in the plane of the disc, and so these stars are added to the instability-driven bulge.
 Otherwise, the dominant mass component of the primary is the spheroidal merger-driven bulge, and so we assume that the newly formed stars will accumulate in shells around it; stars from the burst are added to the merger-driven bulge.

 After the starburst, the black holes of the primary and secondary are combined (we term this `BH--BH coalescence').
 The remnant undergoes merger-driven quasar-mode black hole growth given by